junseok03/Fruiter/README.md

-# MiniWorld-Game
+# Fruiter
-MiniWorld-Game is a p5.js based mini game.
+Fruiter is a p5.js based mini game.